Spotlight back on the pitch for expanded Euros

-Faf du Plessis and David Miller struck centuries as South Africa cruised to an emphatic 121-run victory over wilting Sri Lanka in the second one-day International in Durban on Wednesday.

-LONDON Bigger than ever, the European Championship kicks off in Paris next month with a four-week feast of football that promises to elevate the game above the corruption scandals and security fears that have overshadowed its build-up.
+LONDON Bigger than ever, the European Championship kicks off in Paris on Friday with a four-week feast of football that promises to elevate the game above the corruption scandals and security fears that have overshadowed its build-up.

-All eyes will be on hosts France when they get the ball rolling against Romania in the Stade de France on June 10 -- 210 days after suicide bombers at the same venue triggered a night of horror across the capital which killed 130 people.
+All eyes will be on hosts France when they get the ball rolling against Romania in the Stade de France -- 210 days after suicide bombers at the same venue triggered a night of horror across the capital which killed 130 people.

 It should have been a proud moment for former UEFA president Michel Platini.